kwingfi24/Pi_in_the_Sky/README.md

 #### Design/Cut

 The plane is no longer closed, rather it is two sides with an open middle.
 It is also going to be made only out of cardboard to improve durability and weight.
+The wings have also changed a lot.
+There are now two sets of wings.
+In the final design (for now) both set of wings are curved and angled.

 #### Coding/Wiring